MindNode Triad

 You can access your MindNode Next documents from the newly designed document picker.

-The sidebar on the left has three categories:
+The sidebar on the left has four categories:

 • All Documents - well, the name speaks for itself.